Brazil Dress Code

 Shoes should be stylish, polished and well kept.

 Caps, bandannas, athletic shoes, sweats, unkempt clothes, jeans, singlets, open shoes and thongs are never acceptable.
-If the wind was blowing, comb your hair before making first contact at the reception.
+If the wind was blowing, comb your hair before making the first contact at the reception.

 Do not carry a water bottle or coffee mug.
 Carry only a slim folder holding your job application documents and CVs.

 Do not chew anything.

-Remember that in Brazil, how you dress is the one of the most important factor in not being hired
+Remember that in Brazil, how you dress is one of the most important factors in not being hired

 Other Brazil Dress Code Info